TritonDataCenter/mi-centos/README.md

 * SELinux is set to permissive
 * Timezone is set to UTC
 * Disk is 10GB in size (8GB for / and the rest for swap)
-* Default packages installed (duo built from duosecurity.com and me-centos is from [https://github.com/joyent/me-centos](https://github.com/joyent/me-centos))
+* Default packages installed (me-centos is from [https://github.com/joyent/me-centos](https://github.com/joyent/me-centos))